FREQUENTLY ASKED QUESTIONS

 'Will we spend most of our sessions talking about my childhood?'

 The main focus in sessions will be on where you are now and what brings you to therapy in the present.
 It is worthwhile exploring childhood experiences when they have relevance for current difficulties, but I essentially work with clients in the here and now.

 'Does counselling and psychotherapy basically mean you give me advice?'

 No. There may well be times when I make suggestions but my role is to work with you to find the solutions that are right for you.
-I believe we are each our own best expert on ourselves and each of us needs to find the answers that are right for us.
+I believe we are each our own best expert and each of us needs to find the answers that are right for us.
 My role is to help you get clear on what those answers are for you.
 What might be the best solution or way forward for one person could be quite wrong for someone else.
-One of the benefits of counselling and psychotherapy is developing a clearer sense of what does and does not work for you and becoming your own advisor.
+One of the benefits of therapy is developing a clearer sense of what does and does not work for you and becoming your own advisor.

 'Why use the arts?'

 Working with the arts in sessions can reignite our creative fire and enthusiasm.
 The process of art brings us into the present moment and can relieve stress and anxiety.
 Sometimes we can better express what we feel through an artistic medium than through talk.
 And the arts can be a good mirror, reflecting our experience back to us and leading to greater insight.